erymuzuan/rx/source/web/web.sph/index.md

 You will also need [`Erlang`](http://www.erlang.org) runtime, this is a runtime for [`RabbitMq`](http://www/rabbitmq.com), the default message broker used by Rx Developer, although the RabbitMq it self is bundled with the Rx Developer package.
 Make sure your variable path `ERLANG_HOME` is correctly set.
 Download the Windows 32-bit Binary or Windows 64-bit binary according to your workstation.

 ## Downloading and extracting
-Point your browser to [`Rx Develeper donwload page`](sph.package.1.0.10277.7z) to get all the necessary package.
+Point your browser to [`Rx Developer download page`](sph.package.1.0.10277.7z) to get all the necessary package.

 Download the sph.package.&lt;version&gt;.7z and extract it to an empty folder of your choice.
 Once extracted, your directory will look more or less like this